 Attendance Monitoring.
 Students are responsible for keeping track of their attendance throughout the semester.
 To access your attendance record, go to the Andrews Vault and click on "The Co-Curriculum."
 If programs you have attended do not show up on your record, please report the program within 21 days using the "Missing Programs" link in your record.

-Traditional undergraduates must complete at least 60% of the co-curricular requirement in order to pass for the semester.
+Traditional undergraduates must complete at least 60 percent of the co-curricular requirement in order to pass for the semester.
 Students who fall short of the pass level will be placed on co-curricular probation.

 |Completion Level||Co-Curricular Credits Earned|